 In addition, your V5 Controller will need to be paired with the V5 Robot Brain and your V5 Robot Brain will need to have its firmware updated.

-To assist you there are Knowledge Base articles providing details on how to accomplish each of these tasks.
+To assist you there are VEX Library articles providing details on how to accomplish each of these tasks.
 The articles are listed below.

 Charging the V5 Controller